Cart Closes In

 Certificate of insurance

 Orange County beach venues often have stricter alcohol policies than private Los Angeles estates.
-Coastal cities like Newport Beach and Laguna Beach may have additional venue-specific alcohol restrictions.
+Coastal cities like Newport Beach and Laguna Beach may have additional venue-specific alcohol restrictions, which we explain in our mobile bar rental guide for Orange County events.

 In most cases, mobile bars operate under a dry hire model, meaning: